 In addition to suffering from a complicating medical condition, women with HIV infection will need to explain how their infection specifically prevents them from functioning in the workplace.

 Are you suffering with a condition that makes it impossible to work?
-We can help you gather your medical records and advise you on how to build a case for disability benefits.
-Email us today at [email protected] to ask us a question about your application.
+Are you one of the women with HIV in Nebraska or Western Iowa?
+Our social security disability lawyers can help you gather your medical records and advise you on how to build a case for disability benefits.
+Contact our office online or give us a call to see how our social security disability lawyers can help.